 All Americans have an interest in a regulatory process that is transparent, is fact-based, respects the will of Congress and observes the separation of powers in the Constitution.
-Farm Bureau will work to prevent implementation of the current Waters of the U.S. rule and other excessive expansion of federal jurisdiction under the Clean Water Act, reform the Endangered Species Act, preserve farmers’ and land-use rights, and reform the federal regulatory process.
+Farm Bureau strongly believes that all Americans, including farmers, need a regulatory system that is fair and transparent, adheres to the will of Congress, takes economic impacts into account and respects our freedoms.

 The Administrative Procedures Act (APA) is the principal federal statute that governs how regulations are promulgated.
 Enacted in 1946, the law has not substantially changed in the 70 years it has been on the books – even while the federal government has expanded enormously.
 In 1946, when the APA was signed into law, the entire federal government raised $358 billion in revenues; in 2015, the deficit alone amounted to $439 billion.
 When the APA went on the books, the federal regulatory landscape did not include the Clean Water Act, the Clean Air Act, the Endangered Species Act, Superfund, wetlands regulations, Medicare, the Occupational Health and Safety Act (OSHA), banking laws such as Dodd-Frank or the Affordable Care Act.
 All of these statutes generate regulations that impact our everyday lives.